mishin/bottlerockets/README.md

 [![NPM Downloads][downloads-image]][downloads-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

 Bottlerockets is an efficient BDD command framework written in [Node.js](https://nodejs.org/) and streams task results with [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/).
-Bottlerockets can be used as a CLI tool or a task queue server to stream human readable statuses of tasks and their JSON results.
+Bottlerockets can be used as a CLI tool or a task queue server to stream human readable statusses of tasks and their JSON results.
+Bottlerockets creates a CLI and REPL interface for your tasks for simpler debugging and crazy improvements to your development workflow.

 # Use Cases